-Prophecy I: The Viking Child is an action platform game released in 1991 for Commodore Amiga, Atari ST/STE, Atari Lynx, Nintendo Gameboy and DOS.
+Prophecy I: The Viking Child is an action platform game released in 1990 for the Commodore Amiga, Atari ST / STE, DOS computers as well as for the Atari Lynx, Nintendo Gameboy handheld consoles.

 STORY / GAMEPLAY

-GRAPHICS / SOUND The graphics on the Atari ST version are cute, with colorful designs and quite adequate animation.
-The sprites animation features cartoon style character reactions (i.e. when jumping on a higher platform) that suit pretty well to a game of this type.
-Each stage is unique, including medieval castles, mountains, thick forests and more.
-The negative side of the ST visuals is that the screen scrolling suffers a bit, making gameplay rather difficult especially when jumping onto platforms.
-Note that the graphics on the Amiga version look and feel much better and more colorful, with a few more details here and there, and in particular, the screen scrolls way smoother (as expected)!
-The game's sound on the ST is good, featuring a nice introductory theme and a catchy in-game music!
-Sound effects are not supported in this 16bit version (!) and cannot be selected from the main menu (as on the Amiga version).
+GRAPHICS / SOUND The graphics on this game are great, though the small gameplay window.
+The ST version has some nice and colorful details and good animation while the sprites move like cartoon style characters giving a funny touch.
+Each level is unique and the game includes medieval castles, mountains, thick forests and more.
+The negative side on the ST visuals is that the screen scrolling suffers a bit, making gameplay rather tricky, especially when jumping onto platforms.
+The game's sound on the ST is a real joy, featuring a cool introductory theme and a catchy in-game music score.
+Unfortunately, there are no sound effects in this 16bit version (!) and cannot be selected from the main menu (as on the Amiga).

 CPU: Motorola 68000 16/32bit at 8mhz.
 16 bit data bus/32 bit internal/24-bit address bus.
 MEMORY: RAM 512KB (1MB for the 1040ST models) / ROM 192KB GRAPHICS: Digital-to-Analog Converter of 3-bits, eight levels per RGB channel, featuring a 9-bit RGB palette (512 colors), 320x200 (16 color), 640x200 (4 color), 640x400 (monochrome).
 With special programming techniques could display 512 colors on screen in static images.
 SOUND: Yamaha YM2149F PSG "Programmable Sound Generator" chip provided 3-voice sound synthesis, plus 1-voice white noise mono PSG.
 It also has two MIDI ports, and support mixed YM2149 sfx and MIDI music in gaming (there are several games supported this).